epfl-si/PhDAssess/apps/fillForm/README.md

 ### Start the support infrastructure

-The support infrastructure is required for the Meteor app to function (in addition to Meteor's usual, internally-managed requirement of a MongoDB database).
+The support infrastructure is required for the Meteor app to function (in addition to Meteor's usual, internally managed requirement of a MongoDB database).
 It consists of Zeebe (the persistent store for workflow data and metadata).
-This command run them through a docker-compose setup:
+This command runs them through a docker-compose setup:
 ```
 ./phd.mjs start
 ```